-Blade Runner 2049 - Water Reflection Effect (8 replies)
+Blade Runner 2049 - Water Reflection Effect (8 replies and 3 comments)

 Firstly, I just want to say I really enjoyed Blade Runner 2049.
 I loved almost everything about it - most notably the lighting.